Matthew-T-Leonard/Matthew-T-Leonard/README.md

 ## Hello!
-#This is just a small github page on which I store/share anything I've made that others might find useful.
+This is just a small github page on which I store/share anything I've made that others might find useful.
 Typically that's short scripts to automate otherwise tedious tasks.
-#They should be simple enough you don't need support, but if you do then log it in issues!
+They should be simple enough that you don't need support, but if you do then log it in issues!
 I'll also accept an email :)

-#In my mind this is a semi-private page, but in case you've found your way in from the internet please remember:
+In my mind this is a semi-private page, but in case you've found your way in from the internet please remember:
-## Do not run programs from sources you don't know or trust!
+**Do not run programs from sources you don't know or trust!**
-#Quite a lot of my scripts will read/write to files, and it's on you to make sure you don't accidentally overwrite any of your data!
+Quite a lot of my scripts write to files, and it's on you to make sure you don't accidentally overwrite any of your data!

+## About Me:
+I am an Earth Science graduate (MEarthSci) with interests in hard rock geology, petrology, metamorphism, and magmatic systems.
+I've also got an A-level in Comp Sci and I like to write little programs when I can to keep myself up to date.
+Throughout my masters there were a few opportunities to do so in a useful way, and I figured uploading them online would be the easiest way to share them for those who might encounter the same problems as me.
+I'm not big on super-optimising code or maintaining huge codebases so they'll be a little rough around the edges but they work as intended - it's the problem solving that's the fun bit!

 <!--
 **Matthew-T-Leonard/Matthew-T-Leonard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.